JKirchartz/jkirchartz.github.com/_drafts/unpublished-social_media_overload.md

 Why should you worry about it?

 ##Don't
-"What!? are you crazy!?"
-I hear you say, and my only reply can be "YES! just give up!"
+"What!?
+Are you crazy!?"
+I hear you say, and my only reply can be "YES!
+Just give up!"
 Here's my very simple technique to end social media fatigue: don't try to see everything.
 You can't do everything all at once, no matter how good you think you are at multitasking, you're wrong.